 Eagles land a Michigan offensive lineman in fifth round

+Because of his physical limitations and lack of play strength, McMahon is considered only a center prospect.
+The Eagles are moving right guard Cam Jurgens to center and Hennessy can play center as well, although he’s only signed through 2024.
+McMahon will need to get bigger and stronger to have a chance to become a contributor in the NFL.

+McMahon is the first North Carolina State player the Eagles have drafted since safety Earl Wolff in the fifth round in 2013.
+In 1982, they selected one of the best players in franchise history in the first round out of North Carolina State – five-time Pro Bowl wide receiver Mike Quick.

-So far, the Eagles have taken cornerbacks Quinyon Mitchell (22nd overall) in the first round and Cooper DeJean (40th overall) in the second round, edge Jalyx Hunt (94th overall) in the third round, running back Will Shipley (127th overall) in the fourth round and Smith (152nd overall), Clemson linebacker Jeremiah Trotter (155th overall) in the fifth round and Keegan in sixth.
+The Eagles have selected cornerbacks Quinyon Mitchell (22nd overall) in the first round and Cooper DeJean (40th overall) in the second round, edge Jalyx Hunt (94th overall) in the third round, running back Will Shipley (127th overall) in the fourth round and Smith (152ndoverall), Clemson linebacker Jeremiah Trotter (155th overall) and Keegan in the fifth round and wide receiver Johnny Wilson (185th overall) and McMahon in the sixth round.
+They currently don’t have any more picks.

 Previous selections: